 It’s interesting how the people who complain the loudest about the fees in Bank On Yourself plans (supercharged dividend-paying whole life policies) are stockbrokers and financial advisors.

-But the reality is that those whining money managers are actually making up to ten times as much off your business as a Bank On Yourself Advisor will!
+But the reality is that those whining money managers are actually making up to ten times as much off your business as a Bank On Yourself Professional will!

 In my New York Times best-selling book, I use the example of putting $10,000 per year for thirty years into a Bank On Yourself- type policy and the very same amount into an investment account.

-If the market has moderate returns, your investment advisor will earn $100,000 – or more, while the Bank On Yourself Advisor will receive a commission of just $8,500 over 30 years.
+If the market has moderate returns, your investment advisor will earn $100,000 – or more, while the Bank On Yourself Professional will receive a commission of just $8,500 over 30 years.

 And your investment account manager will NOT be able to tell you how much your account is going to grow over the next 30 years because he has no clue!